Sir Frederick Gray, Minister of Defence: My God, what's Bond doing?

 Dr. Holly Goodhead: Out of the question.

-James Bond: [as Chang's body crashes through a piano] Play it again, Sam.
+James Bond: [drops Chang off a building and into a piano] Play it again, Sam.

 Q: [explaining operation of dart wrist-gun] It's activated by nerve impulses from the wrist muscles.

 James Bond: Like this?

 Q: Be careful, will you?
 Now, there's ten darts: five blue-tipped, with armour-piercing heads; five red-tipped, cyanide coated, causing death in thirty seconds.

 James Bond: Very novel, Q. Must get them in the stores for Christmas.
 Good day, gentlemen!

 [Holly and James are discussing how to destroy the death globes en route to Earth]

 James Bond: Moonraker 5, that's the answer.
 Drax's shuttle is armed with a laser.
 We can track those globes and destroy them.